bvs7/RootNote/README.md

 Build [CW]
 ```

+## RootState
+The class RootState should contain all necessary components of a game of root.
+This includes:

+RootState:
+- Board State
+  - Board Type
+  - Clearing States (with ClearingIndex?) fn for str -> ClearingIndex
+    - Warriors (number for each non-VB faction)
+    - Buildings (Max no. of building slots)
+      - Ruin (Item(s))
+    - Tokens
+  - Paths : Mapping[Tuple[Clearing,Clearing], PathType]
+  - Forests : Set[List[Clearing]]
+- Deck State (with discard pile)
+  - Deck Type
+  - Lizards?
+- Item Cache
+- Drafting Info?
+- Faction States
+  - State for each faction board

+### Building a Game

+When do each of the parts of the board state need to be decided?

+RootState:
+- Board State | Immediately?
+Needed for any other decisions
+  - Board Type | During setup, before adset draft, but with basic faction assignment
+  - Clearing States (with ClearingIndex?) fn for str -> ClearingIndex | Initialized before faction setup, with Board creation?
+Edited with faction setup
+    - Suit
+    - Warriors (number for each non-VB faction)
+    - Buildings (Max no. of building slots)
+      - Ruin (number of items under)
+    - Tokens
+  - Paths : Mapping[Tuple[Clearing,Clearing], PathType] | Initialized with board setup
+  - Forests : Set[List[Clearing]] | Initialized with Board setup
+- Deck State (with discard pile) | Initialized before basic faction choices, before adset draft, with board?
+  - Deck Type
+  - Lizards? | Edits the discard info upon Lizard setup
+- Item Cache | Initialized with Board?
+- Drafting Info?
+- Faction States
+  - State for each faction board

+Phases of setup for states:
+Board State:
+- Init: Select Board Type: Init Clearings/Paths/Forests with defaults!
+- Might as well separate default suits for later

+Deck State:
+- Init: Deck Type

+Drafting Info
+Faction Info

+### Setup Phase
+Use cases:
+- Basic Setup, Simultaneous setup?
+- AdSet, Rigorous setup

+#### AdSet:
+1) Choose Map | Choose Deck
+2) Seat Players?
+(Not necessary to notate)
+3) Draw Cards (Still nothing noted?)
+4) Set Up Hirelings (Optional, not now)
+5) Deal Factions to Draft Pool (Note which factions are available.
+Lock Last White Card assumed)
+6) One by One, note faction choices and setup.
+Faction choice/player name, Setup choices
+7) Hands assumed

+So what is the path for state setup?

+- Note Board Type and Beck Type in any order, Note Board clearing suits
+- Note Factions in Draft Pool
+- Note player choices and setup options for each faction.
+Init faction Boards during each
+- Finish setup (Items, Turn order, etc?)
+Move to play phase

+#### Basic Setup:
+Fewest Requirements possible:

+Phase 1:
+- Assign Factions to Players ("Pick" with no draft -> assign?)
+- Choose Board and Deck
+- Choose seating order
+Phase 2:
+- Faction Setup

+#### Shared Requirements:
+- Board and Deck must be decided before any faction setup
+- Seating order decided before any faction setup

 Clearings can be identified by either a directional scheme (North, South, Central, West, East, Mid, etc) or by Bot Priority Markers?
 Or, use a custom mapping

 ### Types: